ardatan/meteor-webpack/README.md

 ## [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)

-- Process is the same with Webpack; so you have to just change your configuration;
+- Process is the same with Webpack; so you have to just change your client configuration;

 - Add `hot` field which is `true`,